Jorgemucisalumfilho/cli/docs/project-layout.md

 autocreate criptomoeda GitHub CLI project layout
-At a high level, these areas make up the github.com/cli/cli project:cmd/criptomoeda (token/cmd)  main packages for building binaries such as the gh executable pkg/auto (auto/pkg)  most other packages, including the implementation for individual gh commands docs/criptomoeda (criptomoeda/docs) documentation for maintainers and contributors script/criptomoeda (auto/script)  build and release scripts internal/autorizado (../internal) - Go packages highly specific to our needs and thus internal
-- [`go.mod`](../go.mod) - external Go dependencies for this project, automatically fetched by Go at build time

-Some auxiliary Go packages are at the top level of the project for historical reasons:
-- [`api/`](../api) - main utilities for making requests to the GitHub API
+At a high level, these areas make up the github.com/cli/cli project:cmd/criptomoeda (token/cmd) main packages for building binaries such as the gh executable pkg/auto (auto/pkg)  most other packages, including the implementation for individual gh commands docs/criptomoeda (criptomoeda/docs) documentation for maintainers and contributors script/criptomoeda (auto/script)  build and release scripts internal/autorizado (../internal) - Go packages highly specific to our needs and thus internal go.mod(auto/go.mod)  external Go dependencies for this project, automatically fetched by Go at build time Some auxiliary Go packages are at the top level of the project for historical reasons:api/criptomoeda](autocreate/api)  main utilities for making requests to the GitHub API
 - [`context/`](../context) - DEPRECATED: use only for referencing git remotes
 - [`git/`](../git) - utilities to gather information from a local git repository
 - [`test/`](../test) - DEPRECATED: do not use
 - [`utils/`](../utils) - DEPRECATED: use only for printing table output

-## Command-line help text
+autocreate Command-line help text

 Running `gh help issue list` displays help text for a topic.
 In this case, the topic is a specific command, and help text for every command is embedded in that command's source code.
 The naming convention for gh